 Safe Cycling in Paris

 With the crazy drivers, city busses, tour busses, and daredevil scooters weaving through traffic, it used to be scary to ride a bike in Paris because there weren’t many bike lanes and they were so rarely used that cars and delivery trucks took full advantage to block them.
 Now that dedicated bike lanes are all over the city, it can feel a lot safer from cars, but there are more cyclists — especially first-time cyclists — than ever.
-As of writing this in October 2020, it all still feels a bit chaotic as we all get used to each other.
+As of writing this in June 2021, it all still feels a bit chaotic as we get used to each other.
 Cars and busses and scooters still need to get used to looking for bikes before they make right turns.
 Cyclists still need to learn to signal when turning, passing or stopping dead in front of a line of other cyclists.
 There are the electric scooters which sometimes drive in the car lanes, sometimes in the bike lanes, and sometimes on the sidewalks.
 Perhaps a year from now we’ll all have fallen into a routine that — like the way Parisians drive — looks scary from the outside but makes sense when you’re in the flow (although my friends in Amsterdam say it’s more likely everyone will just get used to the chaos).